A growing concern about the environment and humankind's impact on natural resources has led many

 A conservancy is regarded as the first tier in conservation, and in time, more formal

 conservation may be appropriate.
-This will require stricter rules, functional management
+This will require stricter rules, functional management plans and

 The first conservancy was established in 1978 in the Balgowan district of the KwaZulu Natal